 - Converging-Diverging Nozzle Design

-- We are still searching for GPS units which are not under ITAR regulations that prevent operation above 60,000 feet and 1,000 knots or greater.
-We want to ensure that we will have GPS lock on the rocket through the entirety of the flight, or additionally that we will regain a positive lock on the rocket once it has decelerated to below 1,000 knots as it approaches apogee.
-This is a critical component as it is the only way for us to verify that we did indeed reach the Karman line.
+- We are searching for GPS units which are not under ITAR regulations that prevent operation above 60,000 feet and 1,000 knots or greater.
+We want to ensure that we will have GPS lock on the rocket through the entirety of the flight, or that we will regain a positive lock on the rocket once it has decelerated to below 1,000 knots as it approaches apogee.
+This is a critical component as it is the only way to verify that we did indeed reach the Karman line.